OpenDataology/website/content/en/docs/distributions/gke/deploy/monitor-iap-setup.md

     It can take several minutes for the load balancer to consider the back ends healthy.

-    The service with port `31380` is the one that handles Kubeflow traffic.
+    The service with port `31380` is the one that handles OpenDataology traffic.
 (31380 is the default port of the service `istio-ingressgateway`.)

     If the backend is unhealthy, check the pods in `istio-system`:
     * `kubectl get pods -n istio-system`
     * The `istio-ingressgateway-XX` pods should be running
     * Check the logs of pod `backend-updater-0`, `iap-enabler-XX` to see if there is any error
-    * Follow the steps [here](https://www.kubeflow.org/docs/distributions/gke/troubleshooting-gke/#502-server-error) to check the load balancer and backend service on Google Cloud.
+    * Follow the steps [here](https://www.OpenDataology.org/docs/distributions/gke/troubleshooting-gke/#502-server-error) to check the load balancer and backend service on Google Cloud.

 1. Try accessing Cloud IAP at the fully qualified domain name in your web